 —Katherine

-I like topping slices with whipped mascarpone and seasonal fruit – pomegranates or poached pears in the cooler months, raspberries or fresh figs in spring and summer.
+I like topping slices with whipped vanilla mascarpone and seasonal fruit – pomegranates or poached pears in the cooler months, raspberries or fresh figs in spring and summer.
 Or for extra chocolate goodness, swirl it with dairy-free chocolate ganache flavored with a splash of hazelnut liqueur if you like.
 (Yum!)

 This tender cake is similar to a sliceable fallen chocolate soufflé when served warm.
 At room temperature, it has a rich, fudgy crumb.
 The cake is best the day it’s baked, but leftovers keep well, refrigerated airtight, for 3 days.
-For best results, bring to room temperature or warm in the oven before serving.

-Ingredients
+Key Ingredients

 This chocolate hazelnut torte is made with just 7 ingredients.

-- Bittersweet chocolate forms the base of this cake, so be sure to use one you like the flavor of.
+- Semisweet chocolate forms the base of this cake, so be sure to use one you like the flavor of.
 I tested this recipe using chocolate with 60-65% cacao mass, so that percentage range will work best here.
 My go-to brands are Guittard and Tcho, but any good-quality baking chocolate will work.

 - Hazelnut meal (or ground hazelnuts) add their warm flavor to this cake.
 You can use almond meal instead, or try other ground nuts such as pecans or walnuts.
 (I'm also curious to try this cake with ground sesame seeds for a halva vibe – yum!)